tomc0sm/PowH/README.md

 ## TODO

-- Service PE file Infos is incomplete.
-Add missing columns.
+- LogonScript => powershell registry key parsing is not clear
 - Check if using HKLM:\SYSTEM\CurrentControlSet\Services instead of Get-Service resolve hidden services ?
+- SysInternals result comparison
 - Can't we exploit AppInit.dll datas ?
 PE Infos ?
 - Can't we exploit WMI datas ?
 PE infos ?
 - Registry Keys.
 On Mitre there are many others keys we can parse.